-For College/Dept/Allocation Managers: How do I grant access to my Deepthought/Deepthought2 allocation?
+For College/Dept/Allocation Managers: How do I grant access to my Deepthought2 allocation?

-This section is for designated points of contact for the allocations on one or both of the Deepthought HPC clusters.
+This section is for designated points of contact for the allocations on the Deepthought2 HPC cluster.
 If you are NOT a designated point of contact for the allocation, i.e if you are only a member, or not even a member of the allocation, do NOT follow these steps.
 We will not honor requests made from people who are not points of contact for the allocation in question.
 If you are not the point of contact for the allocation, find the point of contact and have them make the request.

 If you are trying to add someone to your MARCC/Bluecrab allocation, or are trying to get access to your colleague's or advisor's MARCC/Bluecrab allocation, that is discussed in the section below on granting access to MARCC/Bluecrab allocations.

-To add/delete users from an existing Deepthought/Deepthought2 allocation
+To add/delete users from an existing Deepthought2 allocation

-Basically, one of the points of contact for the allocation on one or both of the Deepthought HPC clusters just needs to send email to email@example.com requesting that the user be added to the allocation.
-The point of contact should identify themselves (ideally email should come from their @umd.edu email address), and also specify:
+Basically, one of the points of contact for the allocation on the Deepthought2 cluster just needs to send email to firstname.lastname@example.org requesting that the user be added to the allocation.
+The point of contact should identify themselves (ideally the email should come from their @umd.edu email address), and also specify:

 - the Glue/Terpconnect username (i.e. campus LDAP directory ID, or the left part of their @umd.edu email address)